gitandy/DragonLog/README.md

 * mode
 * power

-On the CAT settings tab you have to select your hamlib installation directory.
 Hamlib can be downloaded at https://github.com/Hamlib/Hamlib/releases.
 DragonLog is tested against version 4.5.5.

 After selecting your radio and interface settings you can press the start button to start the communication.

-Currently DragonLog can only configure radios with serial interface.
+Currently, DragonLog can only configure radios with serial interface.

+### On Windows
+Unpack or install your hamlib release.
+On the CAT settings tab you have to select your hamlib unpack/installation directory.

+### On Linux
+You have to compile the hamlib release first.
+Download the release .tar.gz (not source), unpack, ./configure, make, make install.
+The rigctld should be in /usr/local/bin and thus on your path.

 Copyright
 ---------